nimbushosting/js-code-test-app/README.md

 Basics
 You should follow these steps:

-1. Create a GitHub Repository (priviate or public, up to you)
+1. Create a public GitHub Repository
 2. Create a Vue application that will retrieve data from [](https://docs.trending-github.com/)
 3. Retrieve a list of trending repositories from `https://api.trending-github.com/github/repositories`.
 4. Display each repository in table using Vue.js - Display the name, programming language, star count, fork count and authors avatar.